jawj/json-custom-numbers/README.md

 ## Performance

+I've spent some time optimising parsing performance.
+This implementation is the one I found to be fastest in most scenarios.
+If you figure out something reliably faster, I'd be glad to hear about it.

 Performance comparisons are dependent on the JavaScript engine the nature of the JSON string to be parsed.

 On Node.js (18.10, V8):

 * The best case is JSON that's all long strings with few escape sequences.
-On these sorts of inputs, this library may be about **20% faster** than `JSON.parse`.
+On these sorts of inputs, this library may be about **15% faster** than `JSON.parse`.

-* The worst case is JSON that's all short strings comprised mainly of escape sequences.
-In such cases, this library may be 4 – 5x slower than `JSON.parse()`.
+* The worst case is JSON that's all strings that are mainly escape sequences.
+In such cases, this library may be around 4x slower than `JSON.parse()`.

 * Typically, this library is 2 – 3x slower than `JSON.parse()`.
-Unless you're regularly parsing very large JSON documents, the difference probably isn't very important.

-Performance in Bun (0.6.1, JavaScriptCore) is very similar, except the best case is about 20% slower than `JSON.parse`, rather than 20% faster.
+Performance in Bun (0.6.1, JavaScriptCore) is very similar, except the best case is about 25% slower than `JSON.parse`, rather than 15% faster.

-I have spent some time optimising parsing performance.
-This implementation is the one I found to be fastest in most scenarios.
-If you figure out something reliably faster, I'd be glad to hear about it.

-Tests compare the performance of this library, [Crockford's reference implementation]((https://github.com/douglascrockford/JSON-js/blob/03157639c7a7cddd2e9f032537f346f1a87c0f6d/json_parse.js)), and the [json-bigint](https://www.npmjs.com/package/json-bigint) library against native `JSON.parse` across a range of inputs.
+Tests are included to compare the performance of this library, [Crockford's reference implementation]((https://github.com/douglascrockford/JSON-js/blob/03157639c7a7cddd2e9f032537f346f1a87c0f6d/json_parse.js)), and the [json-bigint](https://www.npmjs.com/package/json-bigint) library against native `JSON.parse` across a range of inputs.
 Here's some example output, from Node.js 18.10 on a 2020 Intel MacBook Pro:

 ```
 test               x   reps |  native |        crockford |      json-bigint |     this library